 Beautiful scene!
 It's nice to see so much green.
 Everything here is white.

 Thank you for visiting, I welcome comments and will return the visit to you.
-I would love for you to consider joining my site if you like it PLEASE MAKE YOUR BLOG WORD VERIFICATION FREE
+I would love for you to consider following me if you enjoy my work.
+If you would like to follow by email you can subscribe at the top of the right had column PLEASE MAKE YOUR BLOG WORD VERIFICATION FREE